acuminous/x-pool/README.md

 #### use((resource: T) => Promise&lt;any&gt;) : Promise&lt;any&gt;
 with((resource: T) => Promise&lt;any&gt;) : Promise&lt;any&gt;

-We will consider adding this feature if needed.

 #### drain() : Promise&lt;void&gt;
 shutdown() : Promise&lt;void&gt;